Skip to content

 resolution float

-A parameter value controlling the coarseness of the clustering.
+Controls the granularity of clustering.
 Higher values lead to more clusters.
+Applies to 'leiden' and 'phenograph'.

 1